What if my insurance company wrote me a long letter explaining they are not required to replace my cast iron pipes?

-If you live in Florida and your case meets our criteria, we will inspect your house and your plumbing at no cost to you.
+If your case meets our criteria, we will inspect your house and your plumbing at no cost to you.
 If your insurance company is wrong, we will tell you how we can help.

 You pay nothing unless we win.
 In most cases, we can force your insurance company to pay our attorneys’ fees if/when we win.

 What if my insurance company hired an engineer or plumber who said my cast iron pipes were not the cause of the water damage?

 Even if your insurance company hired an engineer or plumber who said your cast iron pipes were not the cause of your damage, we will review your denial for free.

 In almost all of the cast iron pipe cases we have won, the insurance company hired an engineer or plumber who said the loss was not covered.